 Read Four Steps to remove complexity at work to keep it simple and remove complexity at work.

-7. Prioritize and Execute
+7. Prioritise and Execute

 - Assess the highest priority problem.